0xn4utilus/kSentinel/README.md

 <hr>

 ## kSentinel backend
-The backend is built on the microservices architecture that consists the following four services:
+The backend is built on the microservices architecture that consists of the following four services:
 - tracing
 - auth
 - healthcheck